Rose, Garcia tied for lead at Masters in prelude to finale

-They had a one-shot lead over Rickie Fowler, who made birdies on all four of the par 5s to offset a few mistakes in a round of 71.
+Rose and Garcia were at 6-under 210, and that one-shot lead they share was over Rickie Fowler, who has never been this close to the lead in a major going into the final round.
+Fowler also has never felt better about his game or his chances.

-Fowler, a social media star who said earlier this week he probably hasn't achieved as much as he would have liked, never felt better going into the final round of a major, nor has he ever been so close to the lead with 18 holes to play.
+He didn't do anything special except to birdie all the par 5s to offset a few miscues in his round of 71.

-''I think it's going to be a long, hard-fought day,'' Fowler said. ''I don't think anyone is going to put themselves far enough out front where they can cruise in.''
+''I don't think anyone is going to put themselves far enough out front where they can cruise in,'' Fowler said.

 Perhaps the most daunting name at Augusta National was Spieth, who began this Masters with a quadruple-bogey 9 on the 15th hole of the opening round and was 10 shots out of the lead when he trudged off the course on Thursday.